kjhanjee/LLM_Release/README.md

 # Experimental Models Codespace

 ## Current Experiment
 The given Architecture is for a Large Language Model with 32 layers and only about 780M parameters that allow better loss reduction than current Foundational LLMs.
-The 32 layers are split in 4 stacks.
-First stack has 8 layers parallely create about 128 features for the tokens.
-Second and Third Stack follow the same specs with an additional normalization layer each.
-Last stack has 8 layers as well parallely creating 256 features for the tokens.
+The 128 layers are split in 2 stacks.
+First stack has 64 layers parallely create about 8 feature dimensions each for the tokens.
+Last stack has 64 layers as well parallely creating 16 feature dimensions each for the tokens.
 This leads to a lower memory overhead for Decoder layers, and multiple decoder layers can be parallely stacked together for better outputs.
 Due to the unavailabiltiy of better hardware cannot test and optimize for 4k, 8K or larger context windows and higher sample size.
 Please feel free to take the architecture and train your own LLM model.
 There are tons of pretraining datasets available on the internet, use any and check the performance for yourself.

 Note: **This still takes into account all the positional embeddings and attention scores for each token as a normal decoder based model would do**